AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
+- Huge number of requests and error storm when enter PuzzlesServerApp.PotdLeagueData('hiddenWords', new Date()) into Inspector Current Watch - because new Date() is different every time!
 - Selectable Item sets should show pointer on hover
 - Selected Item shows automatically
 - Calculation display unreadable for large objects/arrays